-- 1. To impart the practical aspects in the development of web pages. - 2.
-To develop an ability to design and implement static and dynamic website. - 3.
+- o impart the practical aspects in the development of web pages. - o develop an ability to design and implement static and dynamic website. - 3.
 To Use scripting languages and web services to transfer data and add interactive components to web pages.